AnaBoca/barista-competition-challenge/README.md

 - The page includes mobile-first design.
 - The main .js file includes both client-side validation and simulated backend validation with a success response.
-- The main .js file also includes a loadVideoIfNetworkIsGood() function that will only load the background video if the network has a connection of 3g or 4g and if the user does not choose to save data on the mobile device.
+- The main .js file also includes a loadVideoIfNetworkIsGood() function that will only load the background video if the network has a connection of 3g or 4g and if the user does not choose to save data on a mobile device.
 - Any large images where optimized using [Squoosh.app](https://squoosh.app/).

 ## 🖥️ Desktop View